Tips Bulletin

 Hydrogen peroxide is an antiseptic and sanitizer with antibacterial properties and is an excellent ingredient for making a retainer soak.
 However, while it is useful for killing bacteria, it does not remove plaque.

-Combine the hydrogen peroxide and warm water in a storage container, remove your retainer from your mouth and soak it in the solution for half an hour.
+To remove plaque from a retainer, combine the hydrogen peroxide and warm water in a storage container, remove your retainer from your mouth and soak it in the solution for half an hour.

 Remove it from the cleaning solution and hold it beneath warm, running water to flush away debris and residue.